-Who remembers that giddy time in the beginning of a relationship – when all the happy hormones are in play, when you are constantly in the throes of lust, desire and attraction and you just can’t keep your hands off one another!
-You remember?… talking late into the night, missing each other terribly when you’re apart?
+Who remembers that giddy time at the beginning of a relationship – when all the happy hormones are in play, when you are constantly in the throes of lust, desire and attraction and you just can’t keep your hands off one another!
+Do you remember?… talking late into the night, missing each other terribly when you’re apart?
 This is an emotionally intense, uplifting and magical time for couples.

 This work resonates on a deep level for us at Shift, where we do a lot of relationship therapy.

 Exploring and learning new ways to nurture fulfilling, passionate and dynamic relationships speaks to the tools for strengthening emotional connections, and repairing emotional disconnections.

 Dr Mark Holder’s work suggests that this path of fostering deeper emotional connections requires us to take the time to enquire how happy our partner is, and it is as simple as asking the question…and listening to their answer.

 Holder explains that listening is not just about taking in information.
 Listening is an act of love that validates the speaker.
 And so the magic, the sweet spot is regularly using these three words in your relationships: “Tell me more.”